-The undergraduate program in Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET, www.abet.org, under the General Criteria and the Mechanical Engineering Program Criteria.
+The Bachelor of Science in Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET, under the commission’s General Criteria and Program Criteria for Mechanical and Similarly Named Engineering Programs.

 Program Educational Objectives

-- have demonstrated their ability to work effectively and responsibly as practical problem solvers, innovators, and add value as members of diverse professional teams
+- Have demonstrated their ability to work effectively and responsibly as practical problem solvers and innovators, and add value as members of diverse professional teams.

 Student Outcomes